uktrade/trade-remedies-docker/README.md

     make clone-repos clonetype=https

-Next, create initial databases:
+Next, build the images, start the postgres service and create the databases:

-    make_database
+    make build
+    docker-compose create postgres
+    docker-compose start postgres   # Note that this creates the trade-remedies db make createdb

+This creates the `trade_remedies_api_test` and `trade_remedies_uat` databases.
+The final command will fail
+until the Postgres container is ready.

-This creates `trade_remedies` and `trade_remedies_api_test` databases.
-You can also specify a custom database name but this would require configuration changes in the trade-remedies-api project folder before running the api.
-Useful for if you're going to import database data from the PaaS.
+Creating a custom-named database would require configuration changes in the trade-remedies-api project folder before running the api.

-    make_database name=trade_remedies_uat
+If you want to create a database called `trade_remedies_extra`, for example, use

+    make createdb db=extra

+Note that the existence of the `trade_remedies` database is controlled from within the trade-remedies-api project, so we have deliberately excluded its creation or deletion here.

 ### Build and initialise services

-You need to build and configure all the services for first use, simply run:
+To build and configure all the services for first use, simply run:

-    make first-use
+    make up  # ensures all service containers created and running in background make first-use

 This will download/build all the required docker images and initialise the database.

 ### Required manual configuration

 The make `make clone-repos` command creates `trade-remedies-*/local. env` files, but in order to operate each service locally it's important to populate some values.
+Typically you'll do this by setting environment variables in a _local.env_ file.
 See the inline comments in the files in the individual repositories and reach out to colleagues for API keys etc.

+(TODO: _The above could use revision: explicit is better than implicit_).

 ### Run the services

 You're now ready to run the services.

-    make up

 Wait until all the services are running, for the django services you should see something like the following in the docker-compose logs: